torrvision/seqtrack/README.md

 # USE:

-To train a model,
+Specify train or test.
+For example, to train a model,
-> python --mode=train
+> $ python --mode=train

-To test a model,
+To test (if you have a trained model),
-> python --mode=test
+> $ python --mode=test